kubocd/kubocd-doc/docs/user-guide/150-ingress-controller.md

 podinfo1-main   nginx   podinfo1.ingress.kubodoc.local             80      6m33s
 ```

-At this point, the ingress is inactive since no ingress controller is installed.
+The ingress is currently inactive because no controller is running.

 ---

-## Build the ingress-nginx package:
+## Build the Ingress-Nginx Package

-Here is a sample package definition for the `ingress-nginx` controller:
+Below is a sample package definition for the `ingress-nginx` controller.

 !!! warning
-    This first version is dedicated to the configuration we set up the cluster, using the kind `portMapping` and `NodePorts`.
+    This configuration is specific to our local Kind cluster setup, leveraging `portMapping` and `NodePorts`.

 ???+ abstract "ingress-nginx-p01.yaml"